 Inbound vs Outbound Processing in SAP

 - Incoming EDI documents: SAP EDI software can receive EDI documents in different formats, such as ANSI X12, EDIFACT, or XML, and the incoming documents are validated against predefined rules to ensure that they conform to the required format, contain the necessary data, and are free from internal errors.

 - Creation of SAP documents: Once the incoming EDI documents are validated, SAP EDI creates associated SAP documents and maps the data from the EDI documents to the appropriate fields in SAP to ensure data is accurate and consistent, eliminate manual data entry, and reduce risk of processing or transaction errors.

 What is Outbound Processing?

-- Conversion of SAP Documents: SAP EDI helps users convert SAP documents into EDI formats required by external partners and maps the data from the SAP documents to the appropriate locations in the EDI documents to maintain data accuracy and integrity and reduce total transaction cost across the system.
+- Conversion of SAP Documents: SAP EDI helps users convert SAP documents into EDI formats required by external partners and maps the data from the SAP documents to the appropriate locations in the EDI documents to maintain data accuracy and integrity and reduce total transaction costs across the system.

-- Transmission of EDI documents: SAP EDI also transmits SAP documents to external partners using AS2, FTP, or email securely and reliably across systems and provides notifications to the user when the documents have been successfully sent.
+- Transmission of EDI documents: SAP EDI also transmits SAP documents to external partners using AS2, FTP, or email securely and reliably across SAP systems and provides notifications to the user when the documents have been successfully sent.
 This way, users can monitor the status of their outbound transactions and take appropriate action to resolve issues if necessary.

 Commonly Used SAP EDI Transaction Codes